casper-ecosystem/cep-85/docs/using-casper-client.md

 casper-client put-deploy -n http://<node IP>:<PORT> \
 // The chain name of the Casper network on which your CEP-85 instance was installed.
 --chain-name <CHAIN NAME> \
-// The local path to cep85.wasm
+// The local path to the cep85.wasm.
 --session-path ~/casper/cep-85/target/wasm32-unknown-unknown/release/cep85.wasm \
 // The local path to your account's secret key.
 --secret-key ~/casper/demo/user_a/secret_key.pem \